rger16/JuegoCarrito/README.md

 English: This is a project I did in university to showcase JAVA GUI, it is a small car that goes through the streets that are like a labyrinth, from left to right, if you get to the right you win.
 If you make mistakes it sends you back.

-Codes comments are in spanish.
+Code comments are in spanish.

 UPDATE: I added instructions in english and cleaned some parts.